ugomadagu/TicketService/README.md

 ### SeatHold
 - Data Structures:
-  * **seats** is a LinkedList that I used to store all the Id's allighned to a particular seatHold.
-I chose a LinkedList mostly becasue of its constant insertion time and O(n) space requirements.
-The O(n) access time does not negativley effect me since I only ever need to access the elements in **seats** in a linear fashion or by retreiving only first element.
+  * **seats** is a LinkedList that I used to store all the Id's aligned to a particular seatHold.
+I chose a LinkedList because of its constant insertion time and O(n) space requirements.
+The O(n) access time does not negativley effect me since I only ever need to access the elements of **seats** in a linear fashion or by retreiving only first element.